polakowo/vectorbt/README.md

 6302.288201465419
 ```

-Hint: There are much more profitable window combinations than this one.

-For fans of grid search, here is a snippet for testing 10,000 window combinations of a dual SMA crossover
+For fans of hyperparameter optimization, here is a snippet for testing 10,000 window combinations of a
-strategy on BTC, USD and XRP from 2017 onwards, in under 5 seconds (Note: first time compiling with Numba
+dual SMA crossover strategy on BTC, USD and XRP from 2017 onwards, in under 5 seconds
-may take a while):
+(Note: first time compiling with Numba may take a while):

 ```python
 import numpy as np